Mithraculus sculptus: Behaviour

 Mithraculus sculptus is largely nocturnal, hiding in caves, crevices and under rocks during the day.
 It is principally a scavenger but it also feeds on algae.
 It is tolerant of both high and low temperatures and is capable of withstanding strong currents as it can use its legs to cling on to the substrate.

 It is often to be seen among the branches of corals such as the Porites furcata.
 It also feeds on organisms encrusting the leaf blades of turtle grass (Thalassia testudinum).
 When threatened it often hides beneath the extended tentacles of the sun anemone (Stichodactyla helianthus).

 Use in aquaria

 Mithraculus sculptus is sometimes kept in reef aquaria where it is said to be compatible with other reef species.
 It will feed on algae including bubble algae (Valonia ventricosa) and eat any left-over meaty foods but, if it is underfed, may consume coral polyps or small fish.
 Research has shown that it can be used to control excessive growth of bubble algae in aquaria, but best results are found when its diet is supplemented with mysids but not with pelleted food.
+It also possesses strong legs that can make it difficult to remove from an aquarium.